 If you're considering applying for a loan modification, you'll need to decide if it is worth paying an attorney to help you with the process.
-While you have every right to apply for a modification on your own, in some instances (like if you need help understanding your legal rights or the servicer violates the law), hiring an attorney just might make the difference between getting your mortgage modified and losing your home to foreclosure.
+While you have every right to apply for a modification on your own, in some instances, hiring an attorney just might make the difference between getting your mortgage modified and losing your home to foreclosure.

-Hiring an attorney may be a good idea if you want a mortgage modification, but don't understand the application process or have a complicated situation.
+Hiring an attorney might be a good idea if you want a mortgage modification but don't understand the application process or are in a complicated situation.
 For example, it might be worthwhile to hire an attorney if you've spoken to your loan servicer about a modification but are confused about:

 An attorney can help you fill out paperwork and make sure you present your situation in the best light possible.
 You can also get free help with your application package from a HUD-approved housing counselor.